Baiba Braže: NATO

 On 23 May 2024, Braže met with NATO Secretary General, Jens Stoltenberg in Brussels.
 During their meeting, Stoltenberg and Braže focused on the priorities of NATO for the July Washington summit and also the development of the defence capabilities of NATO, as well as support for Ukraine and developing a strategy to counteract Russia.
 Braže stated that she expected "practical results" regarding NATO "deterrence and defence" and also boosting of the capabilities of NATO's defence industry.
 She also underlined the importance of all member states contributing 2% of GDP to the alliance, and also described sufficient support for Ukraine as of "critical importance."
 Braže also met with Assistant Secretaries General David van Weel and Angus Lapsley, and then took part in a meeting of ambassadors to NATO from the Eastern flank of the alliance, and later met with officials from the Public Diplomacy division of NATO.

-Braže attended the informal meeting of NATO Foreign Ministers on 30 and 31 May, during which she securing a package of support for Ukraine at the Washington summit as a "strategic priority and goal."
+Braže attended the informal meeting of NATO Foreign Ministers on 30 and 31 May, during which she secured a package of support for Ukraine at the Washington summit as a "strategic priority and goal."
 She also advocated for the strengthening of NATO's defence capabilities, stating that deterrence and defence were "consistent" with NATO's "readiness to respond immediately" and to protect "every square centimetre of the alliance."
 She also said that by the time of the Washington summit, an "absolute majority" of NATO allies would have reached the target of at least 2% GDP on their defence.